 Esophageal cancer is a malignant growth of tissues that line the inner surface of the esophagus.

 The esophagus is the tube that connects your throat with your stomach.
-It runs the length of your chest, between your lungs, behind your heart, and in close proximity to your back bone.
+It spans the length of your chest, between your lungs, behind your heart, and in close proximity to your back bone.
 The esophagus is a complex, four-layered muscular organ.
-It propels food into your stomach with a series of rhythmic contractions called peristalsis.
-The depth of cancer invasion is important in determining the stage, prognosis, and appropriate treatment.
+It sends food into your stomach with a series of rhythmic contractions called peristalsis.

 Copyright © Nucleus Medical Media, Inc.